vinkla/wordplate/README.md

 ## Support ♥️

 If you or a company you work for use WordPlate, please consider buying a copy of the [Administration UI](https://vinkla.dev/administration-ui) plugin.
-This will not only make your clients happy, it will also help use maintain and push WordPlate forward.
+This will not only make your clients happy, it will also help us maintain and push WordPlate forward.

 ## Contributing